HL7/fhir-gender-harmony/input/pagecontent/implementer.md

 <!-- Updates based on Jira tickets
-Date             Jira ticket        Updated by                   Comment 2023-07-10       OTHER-2558         Cooper                       Added SPCU considerations
+Date             Jira ticket        Updated by                   Comment 2023-07-10       OTHER-2558         Cooper                       Added SPCU considerations 2023-08-27			NONE			Carol Macumber		Added note at top of page instructing implementers to use product specific jira projects to propose changes to FHIR, CDA or V2.

 -->

 Gender Harmony Implementer Considerations for HL7 Product Families

+Note: Implementers should utilize product specific JIRA projects to propose HL7 product family specific changes.
+For convienence, they are linked here: [FHIR](http://jira.hl7.org/projects/FHIR), [V2](http://jira.hl7.org/projects/V2) and [CDA](http://jira.hl7.org/projects/CDA).
+Proposed changes to this Cross Paradigm Gender Harmony IG should be submitted [here](http://jira.hl7.org/projects/OTHER).

 ## Exchanging a Sex Parameter for Clinical Use
 ### Patient Level Sex Parameter for Clinical Use